Here are Networking Interview Questions for fresher as well as experienced candidates.

 78) What are some drawbacks of implementing a ring topology?

 In case one workstation on the network suffers a malfunction, it can bring down the entire network.
-Another drawback is that when there are adjustments and reconfigurations needed to be performed on a particular part of the network, the entire network has to be temporarily brought down as well.
+Another drawback is that when there are adjustments and reconfigurations needed to be performed on a particular network, the entire network must be temporarily brought down.

 79) What is the difference between CSMA/CD and CSMA/CA?